zeineb111/Linguistic-cues-for-Textual-classification/index.md

 ## Introduction

 Under the scope of EPFL's ADA class project, we will perform a creative extension on the paper Linguistic Harbingers of Betrayal.
 In this project we will work on the subject of Natural Language Processing (NLP) and more specially on Linguistic cues.
 As we will present to you in the next section, the authors of the paper worked on the messages of the diplomacy game and extracted some features to do some analysis and then train a simple model to perform a complex task, even for humans, which is detecting betrayal.
-To extend this work we will first try to train more complex and adapted models for this kind of tasks, like RNNs (see section 5) to see how they perform and draw some conclusions from the results.
+To extend this work we will first try to train more complex and adapted models for this kind of tasks, like RNNs to see how they perform and draw some conclusions from the results.
 Then we will extend this work to another and completely different dataset, a dataset of news.
 The goal is to try and see if the same features can be used for various NLP examples.

 ## Related Work: The Linguistic Harbingers of Betrayal paper

 Since our work consists on a creative extension for the Linguistic Harbingers of Betrayal paper, we will describe briefly the work done by the authors to put you in the contest.
 The authors worked on the diplomacy game, which is a war-themed strategy game where friendships and betrayals are orchestrated primarily through language.
 They collected a dataset, that contains 500 games half of them for games that end with an attack and the other half for games without attacks.
 Each game contains multiple seasons, and in each season the players communicate via messages then perform and action simultaneously.
 The two sets are matched to get the most accurate results.
 They consider an attacker the first player that breaks the friendship.
 For games without an attack, the attacker is chosen randomly from the two players.
 They performed some preprocessing to extract the following features from the messages: sentiments (negative, positive, neutral), politeness, talkativeness, discourse markers (planning, comparison, expansion, contingency, subjectivity, premises, claims).
 After extracting these features, they generated some plots to see and compare the behaviours of those between the two types of players.
-After some analysis, they fed these features to a Logistic regression model that achieved an accuracy of 57% at detecting betrayals.
+After some analysis, they fed these features to a Logistic regression model that achieved a 57% cross-validation accuracy at detecting betrayals.
 They concluded that the classifier is able to exploit subtle linguistic signals that surface in the conversation.
 They also analysed how these features evolve as we get closer to betrayal to detect imbalances and check how effective are the features at detecting long-term betrayals.

 ## Data collection
-As we described in the Introduction, our project consists on two part each of them working on a diffrent dataset.
+As we described in the Introduction, our project consists on two parts each of them working on a diffrent dataset.

 ### Diplomcay dataset
 The first dataset is the Diplomacy game dataset that was provided with the paper.
 It conatins 500 games, each game is a dictionnary with 5 entries: